Focus

 2. View the information for Human/Non-Human Accounts.

-The dashboard displays information about human and non-human accounts for a Salesforce application instance.
-If no Salesforce instance is connected to SSPM, the dashboard prompts you to onboard a Salesforce instance.
-If more than one Salesforce instance is connected to SSPM, you can select a different instance from the SaaS Accounts list.
+The dashboard displays information about human and non-human accounts for a Salesforce or Office 365 application instance.
+If no Salesforce or Office 365 instance is connected to SSPM, the dashboard prompts you to onboard one.
+If more than one Salesforce or Office 365 instance is connected to SSPM, you can select a different instance from the SaaS Accounts list.

-From the selected Salesforce instance, the dashboard displays summary information for ACCOUNTS DORMANT FOR OVER a specified number of days, CREDENTIALS NOT ROTATED IN a specified number of days, and OVER-PRIVILEDGED accounts.
-If at least one instance of the Microsoft Azure or Okta identity provider was onboarded to SSPM, the Identity Security dashboard also displays the ACCOUNTS MISSING IN IDP by comparing account information from the Salesforce instance with information from the identity provider.
+From the selected application instance, the dashboard displays a summary of account risks for the application.
+The risk types displayed in the dashboard will vary depending on the application type (Salesforce or Office 365).
+Risks can include ACCOUNTS DORMANT FOR OVER a specified number of days, CREDENTIALS NOT ROTATED IN a specified number of days, OVER-PRIVILEDGED accounts, and GUEST ACCOUNTS.
+If at least one instance of the Microsoft Azure or Okta identity provider was onboarded to SSPM, the Identity Security dashboard also displays the ACCOUNTS MISSING IN IDP by comparing account information from the application instance with information from the identity provider.
 If more than one identity provider instance is connected to SSPM, you can select a different one from the Identity Providers list.
 You can also Add Provider to onboard a different Microsoft Azure or Okta instance.

-3. Inspect the information displayed in the upper section of the dashboard for a high-level summary of the account risks that the Identity Security component detected in your Salesforce instance.
-The top section of the dashboard displays the following information.
+3. Inspect the information displayed in the upper section of the dashboard for a high-level summary of the account risks that the Identity Security component detected in your application instance.
+Depending on the type of application, the top section of the dashboard displays the following information.

 Displayed InformationDescription